Applications close at 5.00pm AEDT Friday 14 October 2016

 Next steps in grant administration

-The Science Award programme coordinators will liaise with you and your employer (the host organisation) to draft the funding deed and arrange grant payment once the agreement is executed and a tax invoice is received by ABARES.
+The Science Awards team will liaise with you and your employer (as the grantee) to draft the funding deed and arrange grant payment once the agreement is executed and a tax invoice is received by ABARES.
 Note that the parties to the funding agreement are the Department of Agriculture and Water Resources and your employer as the grantee.
 It is recommended that you make your employer aware.
 The funding agreement must be signed by both parties before your project can commence and the grant funding paid.

 A sample version of the funding agreement is available on the Science Awards website.
 You will have 12 months from the date of signing this document to finish your project.